paulw11/homebridge-wiser/README.md

 --------------

 You will need to make some changes in your config file if you are upgrading from version 1 of this plugin.
-The platform name is now `homebridge-wiser`
+The platform name is now `homebridge-wiser`.
+Note that this change means your accessories will be re-created.

 Other enhancements in 2.0 include: